FAQs

 New Harmony & Kanarraville

 We recommend looking at AirBNB and VRBO first.
 There are residential rentals in and near New Harmony.
 Kanarraville is a good option as the neighboring town.
 However, we wouldn’t go much further north than that.
-Instead, we recommend looking south of us, in the Virgin, La Verkin or St. George areas (in that priority order).
+Instead, we recommend looking south of us.

 Virgin

-Virgin is quite charming and has lots of fun places to stay.
+Virgin is quite charming and has lots of fun places to stay to for a night or two.
 It’s very close to Zion’s Main entrance.
 Think glamping under the stars.
 Check out Zion White Bison Resort and Zion Wildfire Resort as examples.

 Cedar City